UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_run.rst

 Run Julia script
 ################

-You can run a python script in the shell like this:
+You can run a julia script in the shell like this:

 .. code-block:: sh